caqtdm/caqtdm/caQtDM_docs/source/caQtDM_Manual.rst

    selected digit.
 Clicking on an arrow button will increment or decrement the digit.
 The WheelSwitch will also accept input of a new value via the keyboard by double clicking on the value.
 Escape aborts the input.
 Type Enter to finish the input.
+   Due to type constraints, the precision is limited to 13 digits past zero.

 --------------